bartbutenaers/node-red-contrib-onvif-nodes/README.md

 As long as the discovery process is active, no second discovery process can be started (via the same Discovery node).

 ## Config node
-The config node contains all information required to connect to an Onvif device.
-When you don't know the IP address of your Onvif nodes, please see the Discovery node above.
+The config node contains all information required to connect to an Onvif device:
++ IP address: When you don't know the IP address of your Onvif nodes, please see the Discovery node above.
++ Username: Optional but highly advised to secure your camera by username/password credentials.
++ Password: Optional but highly advised to secure your camera by username/password credentials.

 ***TODO: Add a search box that starts a discovery, and from which users can select an IP address of an Onvif device.***